Kurt Welter: Flying the Messerschmitt Me 262

 On 2 November 1944, Welter was transferred to II.
 Gruppe of Nachtjagdgeschwader 11 (NJG 11), a reformation of his former unit.
 Here he was given command of a special Kommando subordinate to II./NJG 11, set up on 11 November 1944 at Erprobungsstelle Rechlin's southern Lärz airbase (2 November 1944 – 28 January 1945), and dedicated to performing nocturnal interception with the Messerschmitt Me 262 jet fighter of RAF Mosquitos attacking the Berlin area.
 Welter was promoted to Oberleutnant (first lieutenant) on 1 December 1944.

 According to some sources, Welter added a Lancaster to his growing list of Mosquitos on the night of 12 December 1944, the first night victory by a jet fighter.
 Other sources state that his first aerial victory flying the Me 262 was claimed either on the night of 2 January 1945 or 5 January 1945.
+On 15 December, Welter recruited Feldwebel Karl-Heinz Becker whom he had known from their mutual tenure with FFS A/B 121.
 On 28 January 1945, the unit initially known as Sonderkommando Stamp, named after its founder Major Gerhard Stamp and then Sonderkommando Welter, was re-designated 10.
 Staffel of NJG 11 and transferred to the airfield at Burg near Magdeburg (28 January 1945 – 12 April 1945).
 The unit was equipped with Me 262 jet fighters, and tasked with intercepting Mosquito bomber aircraft of No. 8 Group RAF in the Berlin area.
 The Me 262 were not fitted with radar and used the aid of ground control and the searchlight defences, partially a Wilde Sau form of night combat.
 Welter had claimed three aerial victories while flying the Me 262 by early February 1945.